-Michael Edwards has established himself as one of the best sporting directors in world football at Liverpool, meaning news of his appointment at Manchester United will hit the Reds hard.
+Michael Edwards established himself as one of the best sporting directors in world football at Liverpool, meaning news of his appointment at Manchester United will hit the Reds hard.

 We’ve taken a look at 10 of his best pieces of transfer business since becoming sporting director in November 2016.

 Despite suffering relegation to the Championship with Hull City in 2016-17, Robertson did enough to impress the bosses at Liverpool.

 In a summer that saw Chelsea sign Alvaro Morata for £60million, the Scotland international was snapped up by the Reds for a measly £8million.